 I began photographing the disks and other debris in situ to document the defilement that had been done to our environment.
 Despite numerous clean up efforts, the disks remain in the environment.
 Following Hurricane Irene, new piles of disks washed up in our own backyard.
 Friends spotted the disks on a beach in Montauk, Long Island.

-Sadly, the disks appear to be here for good.
+Nearly 8 years later, the disks appear to be here for good.
 After each storm, we find piles of plastic disks in our backyard and along Taylors Lane.
 This spring when the snow melts I expect to see them re-emerge alongside the hyacinths and daffodils.

 Copyright 2018 by Marjorie Greenspan Kaufman.
 All Rights Reserved.

 You can add HTML directly into this element to render on the page.